AguaClara/Textbook/Filtration/Filtration_Intro.rst

 Multistage Filters
 ------------------

 Multistage filters were invented to extend the range of applicability of slow sand filters.
 Slow sand filters were viewed as an appropriate technology for rural communities, but their very limited ability to treat water with suspended solids made them inappropriate for communities that have surface water sources with high turbidity during runoff events.
 Roughing filters made with various sizes of gravel were added to remove sediment.
-The roughing filters were essentially inefficient sedimentation tanks with 60% of their volume occupied by rocks!
+The roughing filters were essentially inefficient clarifiers with 60% of their volume occupied by rocks!
 Roughing filters were also difficult to clean and without using coagulants their particle removal efficiency was poor.
 Nonetheless, multistage filters have been built in many rural communities in Latin America.

 Rapid Sand Filters
 ------------------